mbeardwell/osint-i3-case-study/README.md

 This provided a foothold to begin resolving other locations in the video content.

-#### Pet Shop ∼<!-- -->10:40

-Given the footage was filmed in a pet shop, I searched for pet shops near the rental property address I found earlier in Google Maps.
-Enumerating them all, I found one with user-submitted photos of the inside that matched the features in the video.

 ### Video B

 #### Canyon Trail ∼<!-- -->12:00